: Susan Seubert

 Listed on the National Register of Historic Places, the Wolf Creek Inn was originally a refuge for early Oregon stagecoach pioneers heading north on the Applegate Trail.
 (Photo credit: Greg Vaughn)

-Listed on the National Register of Historic Places, the Wolf Creek Inn was originally a refuge for early Oregon stagecoach pioneers heading north on the Applegate Trail.
-Men and women could rest and socialize in the inn’s two parlors, which remain furnished as authentically as possible — original flooring and bricks (with actual bullet holes) included.
+The inn is known for much more than its ghostly reputation.
+Listed on the National Register of Historic Places, the Wolf Creek Inn was originally a refuge for early Oregon stagecoach travelers heading north on the Applegate Trail.
+Men and women could rest and socialize in the inn’s two parlors, which remain furnished as authentically as possible — original flooring and bricks with actual bullet holes included.
+A state park ranger is sometimes on duty to answer questions about the inn’s storied history.

 A handmade quilt sits atop a classic bed with dark wooden frame.